fis/aoc/docs/2017-notes.md

 For linear congruential generators with a power-of-two modulus, the low 16 bits are known to have a very short period.
 This would probably allow a much faster solution.
 But the generators here use a prime (2**31-1) as the divisor.

+## Day 16

+A bad case of not remembering to predict the future here.

+For part 1, the solution does the obvious: applies each of the dance steps in order.
+The only "trick" applied is to not shuffle data around for the *spin* move, by instead adjusting a logical start offset of the line (treating it as a ring buffer), and then doing just one swap (if necessary) at the end.

+Of course, in part 2 the task was to run the dance a ridiculous number of times, so the part 1 solution wasn't really reusable.
+The key insight here is to notice that the dance can be decomposed to two different kinds of operations: those that operate on positions in the line (*spin*, *exchange*) and those that are based on program names (*partner*).
+Further, the two kinds of operations can be performed entirely independently, without maintaining their relative order: we can first do all the shuffling of the line, and then apply all the program name swaps.

+To repeat the line order operations many times, we can use the usual trick of successive squaring.
+The set of moves is first boiled down into a single permutation.
+To permutation can then be *squared* by applying it on itself: the resulting permutation has the same effect as applying the original twice.
+This way we can figure out the permutations that correspond to performing the moves 1, 2, 4, 8, ... times.
+Then we simply need to apply those permutations that correspond to set bits in the desired iteration count to the initial state.

+Finally, because the program name relabeling is always its own inverse (applying the same swaps a second time recovers the original labels), applying it `N` times is either the same as applying it once (for odd `N`), or not doing it at all (for even `N`).
+So we boil down all the swaps to a single permutation of program names, and apply it (once) if the count is odd.